citusdata/citus-benchmark/ycsb/README.md

 python3 ycsb.py --resource=yourname --records=10000 --operations=10000 --threads=100,200,300 --iterations=2 --workers=2 --workload="run_all_workloads" start_benchmark
 ```

-To connect with your driver VM:
+After the above command is run, it takes some minutes to provision and configure the Citus cluster and driver VM.
+If the driver VM is configured, you can connect with your driver VM:

 ```
 cd ../azure